 Are they comprehending what they are reading?
 Can they retell the story?
 Can they make connections to what they are reading?
 Are they able to make connections and inferences in the text?

 Spend some time looking over your running records and anecdotal notes you’ve been taking.
 Are students consistently reading accurately with fluency and expression and comprehending the story?
 If so, then they might be ready to move up a level.

 Remember that the ultimate goal of reading isn’t just to move up levels, but to nurture a love of reading for both enjoyment and to learn new things.

 Needing more help with guided reading levels and groups?
-Hop on my waitlist for Guided Reading Unpacked.
+Hop on my waitlist for Rethinking Guided Reading.
 This masterclass coaches you from the very start of guided reading with pre-assessments to how to set up groups and how to implement solid, effective lesson plans.